pnikonowicz/nyc_tdd_lesson/README.md

 ## What do we really need in a testing framework?
   A function, maybe a print statement

-Have students write Assert for equality
-Explain this is probably all we will need, but feel free to develop the tools that will help you go faster ™ Try not to be strict here.
+Have students write Assert for equality and test https://github.com/pnikonowicz/nyc_tdd_lesson/blob/master/begin_here/main.go Explain this is probably all we will need, but feel free to develop the tools that will help you go faster ™ Try not to be strict here.